-4-Year-Old Girl Catches Life-Threatening Infection By Playing In Shoes While Barefoot
+4-Year-Old Girl Catches Life-Threatening Infection By Trying On Shoes While Barefoot

 — Dr. Ron Daniels BEM (@SepsisUK) August 29, 2018

+As Fox News reported, Greg Manteufel contracted Capnocytophaga canimorsus, a bacteria found in dog and cat saliva.
+Manteufel’s condition turned into sepsis, leading surgeons to remove parts of the man’s hands that had been infected.
+The infection continued to spread, and eventually, surgeons also had to amputate his arms to the elbow and his legs as well.

-He is not the person to fall ill from the rare infection.
+He is not the only person to fall ill from the rare infection.
 As CBS News reported, another woman in England fell ill after a dog lick.

 “This is an organism carried in the mouths of dog and it causes a very bad sepsis infection.
 But it’s usually in people who are immuno-compromised and usually follows a dog bite.
 But this is unusual because it was a lick,” Dr. Bruce Farber, chief of infectious diseases at North Shore University Hospital and Long Island Jewish Medical Center, told CBS News.